arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Go back to the browser, remove */Home/Recycle* from the address bar, and press **Enter** to reload the site.
 The **Products** page should load correctly.

 1. Navigate to the **Checkout** page.
 Notice that the order is intact.
-This confirms that with the Windows Azure Caching provider, the session state is stored outside the role instance and can persist through application restarts.
+This confirms that with the Microsoft Azure Caching provider, the session state is stored outside the role instance and can persist through application restarts.

-	> **Note:** You should infer from the verification that, if your application is hosted in multiple servers or Windows Azure role instances and a load balancer distributes requests to the application, clients would continue to have access to their session data regardless of which instance responds to the request.
+	> **Note:** You should infer from the verification that, if your application is hosted in multiple servers or Microsoft Azure role instances and a load balancer distributes requests to the application, clients would continue to have access to their session data regardless of which instance responds to the request.

 1. Close the browser window to stop the application.

 <a name="Exercise2" />
-### Exercise 2: Caching Data with Windows Azure Caching ###
+### Exercise 2: Caching Data with Microsoft Azure Caching ###

-This exercise will show you how to use Windows Azure Caching to cache results from queries to Windows Azure SQL Database.
+This exercise will show you how to use Microsoft Azure Caching to cache results from queries to Microsoft Azure SQL Database.
 You will continue with a solution based on the one used in the previous exercise.
 The only difference is in the home page, which has been updated to show the elapsed time to retrieve the list of products in the catalog and now has a button to enable or disable the use of the cache.

 During the exercise, you will update the data access code with a trivial implementation of caching.
 It uses the canonical pattern, in which the code checks the cache first to retrieve the results of a query and, if there is no data available, executes the query against the database to cache the results.

 <a name="Ex2Task1" />
 #### Task 1 - Caching Data Retrieved from the SQL Database ####

-To make use of Windows Azure Caching, you first need to create a **DataCacheFactory** object.
+To make use of Microsoft Azure Caching, you first need to create a **DataCacheFactory** object.
 This object determines the cache cluster connection information, which is set programmatically or by reading settings from the configuration file.
 Typically, you create an instance of the factory class and use it for the lifetime of the application.
 To store data in the cache, you request a **DataCache** instance from the **DataCacheFactory** and then use it to add or retrieve items from the cache.
-In this task you will update the data access code to cache the result of queries to Windows Azure SQL Database using Windows Azure Caching.
+In this task you will update the data access code to cache the result of queries to Microsoft Azure SQL Database using Microsoft Azure Caching.

 1. Start **Microsoft Visual Studio Express 2013 for Web** as administrator.
 1. Open the **Begin** solution located at **Source\\Ex2-CachingData\\Begin**.